maxwolf621/AZ/az-104/Test/Storage.md

 - `[Registering]` Site Recovery Mobility service extension with Azure Site Recovery.
 - `[Replicate]` During replication, any disk writes from the VM are first sent to a cache storage account in the source region.
 Subsequently, the data is transferred to the target region, where `recovery points` are generated from it.
-- `[failover]` During a disaster recovery failover of the VM, a recovery point is used to restore the VM in the target region.
+- `[Failover]` During a disaster recovery failover of the VM, a recovery point is used to restore the VM in the target region.

 :mag: Here's how to set up disaster recovery for a VM with Azure Site Recovery:
-- `[Replication Setup]`First, you need to create a Recovery Services Vault (RSV) in the secondary region, which will serve as the target location for the VM during a failover.
+- `[REV Replication Setup]`First, you need to create a Recovery Services Vault (RSV) in the secondary region, which will serve as the target location for the VM during a failover.
-- `[Select VM to Replicate]`Next, you need to install and configure the Azure Site Recovery agent on the VMs that you want to protect.
+- `[Select VM to Replicate (Configure a Agent on VM)]`Next, you need to install and **configure the Azure Site Recovery agent on the VMs** that you want to protect.
 The agent captures data changes on the VM disks and sends them to Azure Site Recovery for replication to the secondary region.
 - `[Design Recovery Plan]`Once the replication is set up, you need to design a recovery plan that outlines the steps to orchestrate the `failover` and `failback` operations.
 This includes :arrow_down: